 Pursuant to their employment agreements, each of Drs.
 Sorensen and Beardsley and Mr. Fratamico has agreed to refrain from competing with us or soliciting our employees, consultants, partners or advisors, in each case, while employed and following his termination of employment for a period of 12 months.
-Dr. Holmlund has agreed to refrain from competing with us during while employed and from soliciting our employees while employed and following his termination of employment for a period of 12 months.
+Dr. Holmlund has agreed to refrain from competing with us while employed and from soliciting our employees while employed and following his termination of employeed and following his termination of employees while employed and following his termination of employment for a period of 12 months.